flyonspeed/TronView/README.md

 Project for connecting efis/flight data to a 2nd screen or HUD.

 ## Features Include:
-- Building custom efis or hud screens
+- Build custom efis or hud screens
-- Record and Playback flight log data
+- Record and Playback flight log data ( and fast forward through playback )
 - All screens look and work the same for all supported data input.
-- View text mode
+- Text mode
-- Supports touch screen
+- Touch screen support
-- > 30 FPS on Raspberry Pi 4
+- 30 + FPS on Raspberry Pi 4
-- Supports remote keypad / user input.
+- Remote keypad / user input support.
 - Display flight data in Knots, Standard, Metric, F or C

 ## Traditional EFIS looking screen